briansworth/dev/_posts/2019-8-31-PowerShell-Sccm-Wsus-SUP-Install.md

 WsusUtil postinstall SQL_INSTANCE_NAME=$sqlInstanceName CONTENT_DIR=$wsusContentPath
 ```
 <p>
-  Wsus is now setup, with a SQL DB, to work with your SUP using.
+  Wsus is now setup, with a SQL DB, to work with your SUP using a SQL DB.
 </p>

 #### Review